 7. Put a Real Estate Attorney on Retainer

 Having a real estate attorney on retainer is worth the money.
-He/she can guide you with landlord tenant situations, evictions, zoning issues and housing laws.
-It’s better to be over prepared than to get into a messy situation that ends up costing you money, time and your reputation as a landlord.
+They can guide you with landlord-tenant situations, evictions, zoning issues, and housing laws.
+It’s better to be overprepared than to get into a messy situation that ends up costing you money, time, and your reputation as a landlord.

 8. Implement a Marketing Strategy

 Don’t wait until you have a vacancy to devise a marketing strategy.
-Have one ready to go prior to a vacancy so you can get the property marketed and rented right away.
-This will bring in faster rental income which is positive for cash flow.
-Include a marketing budget, photos of the property and what the ads will say and where they will be placed.
+Have one ready to go prior to a vacancy so that you can get the property marketed and rented right away.
+This will bring in faster rental income, which is positive for cash flow.
+Include a marketing budget, photos of the property and what the ads will say, and where they will be placed.